TangramDev/Sunny/README.md

 3. A **Unique VEE Integration Mode** makes the host application system directly to become an **Eclipse Launcher**, and then has a **Java Content Ecological Chain** based on **Eclipse Technology**;

 ## What is the Core Issue of Sunny?
+Sunny is a **productivity-oriented** and highly innovative **software operation support environment**.
+Its purpose is to enable .NET-based Desktop Software Products to have an **Internet Software Ecosystem**, which is embodied in the following aspects:
 - In the Internet era, desktop software will inevitably be affected by Web software.
 Whether it is expressiveness or full use of Internet network services, Internet browsers dwarf desktop software.
 Change is imperative.
 Sunny's core vision is to make full use of web technology to control the core backbone of desktop software and the software ecosystem of the software itself, this idea is the key to connecting desktop software and Internet services.
 In terms of .NET desktop development, Sunny’s strategy is to make full use of open source technology instead of competing with browsers, and build the desktop software ecosystem directly on the basis of the browser framework while **retaining the advantages of desktop software.** This idea is the original vision of **VBR** (Virtual Web Browser Engine), and it is also Sunny's core issue.
 - Another key issue for Sunny is to provide **a complete software ecosystem construction solution** for .Net desktop applications.
 Considering that .NET, Java and Web Technology almost cover the mainstream developer community, through the integration of **VEE (Virtual Eclipse Engine)**, Sunny provides a solution for the Java ecological chain construction mechanism of .Net desktop software, thereby making the ecological construction technology of .Net desktop software more complete.